-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

-- 1 small shallot, chopped
+- 1 small shallot

 - 3 cloves garlic

 - 3 tablespoons red wine vinegar

 - Chop the cilantro, oregano, jalapeno, garlic, and shallot with a knife.
 This will help everything come together faster.